vinhnghi223/country-picker/README.md

 * See country detail (master-detetail UI pattern) either by:
   - selecting country from the list
-  - maniputing direct url on browser search bar
+  - manipulating direct url on browser search bar

 * Support accessibility and responsive layout